Executive Certificate in Nonprofit Leadership

 • Diversity, Equity, Inclusion, Acceptance, and Belonging (DEIAB): embrace diversity and inclusivity as drivers of innovation and learn how you can champion DEIAB initiatives for organizational success

-• Employee Experience and Engagement: elevate organizational performance through positive employee experiences and engagement strategies tailored by you to foster a motivated workforce
+• Employee Experience and Engagement: elevate organizational performance through positive employee experiences and customizable engagement strategies to foster a motivated workforce

 12:00 PM – 1:00 PM